Grigory-Rylov/android-methods-profiler/README.md

 Sampling parameter: The lower the value, the more accurate the report will be, but the greater the load on the mobile phone CPU.
 For old device, like nexus 5X I prefer 1000 microseconds.

-You can select is two record mode:
+You can select two record mode:
 - **Sample Java Methods** : Captures your app’s call stack at frequent intervals during your app’s Java-based code execution.
 - **Trace Java Methods** : Instruments your app at runtime to record a timestamp at the beginning and end of each method call.